Escartem/Escartem/README.md

 [<img src="https://api.escartem.eu.org/p/ghm3" />](https://bit.ly/3DVM3vY)

  ### 💻 I mainly code with Python and HTML/CSS/JS with the awesome code editor Sublime Text ✨ (rest in peace notepad)
- ### 📈 I like breaking everything, finding bugs and just constantly tampering with programs
+ ### 📈 I like breaking everything, finding bugs and just constantly tampering with programs and games

 <details>
     <summary>Games broken so far</summary>

-     * Genshin Impact - out of map, broke ability cool-down, made paimon transcend out of existence, made wishes on non existing banner
+     * Genshin Impact - out of map 6 times, broke ability cool-down, made paimon transcend out of existence, made wishes on non existing banner
+     * Honkai: Star Rail - display error and objects going through walls
      * Minecraft - tampered with game code, save files, and much more
      * Overwatch - out of map and explored around
      * Overwatch 2 - also out of map a few days after the release